VikasSpawar/contact_management_app/contact_management_app/README.md

 # Contact Management App with Charts and Maps
-This is a contact management app built using ReactJS, TypeScript, TailwindCSS, React Router v6, and Redux.
+This is a contact management app built using ReactJS, JavaScript, TailwindCSS, React Router v6, and Redux.
 The app includes a dashboard with charts and maps that display COVID-19 data for different countries.